• Home

 The Setup

-Space: An open area where players can sit in a circle.
+An open area where everyone can sit in a circle.

-Object to play with: A small piece of cloth, handkerchief, or similar object to act as the kokla.
+A small cloth, handkerchief, or similar item used as the kokla or rumal.

 The Play